-153. On information and belief, one or more of the Amazon '106 Products include technology for defining a function of a distribution of values of a designated variable associated with the data records, wherein the function comprises a combination of measures of entropy and adjacency where adjacency is weighted by a weighting factor.
+- 155. On information and belief, the Oracle '106 Products comprise a parallel data processing system with first and second computer processors for implementing a method of partitioning data records of a multi-dimensional database into groups. - 156.
+On information and belief, one or more of the Oracle '106 Products include technology for defining a function of a distribution of values of a designated variable associated with the data records, wherein the function comprises a combination of measures of entropy and adjacency where adjacency is weighted by a weighting factor. - 157.
+On information and belief, one or more of the Oracle '106 Products include technology for partitioning the values of the designated variable into two or more groups for storage in computer processor memory.